google/hardware-perfcounter/README.md

   integration.
 There are CMake options for each vendor.
 There is proper support for installation and target import/export.

+## Status

+Right now only the low level APIs are implemented, which exposes vendor-specific counters as is.
+Such acess will stay as it gives users choice to dive into the details.

+The next step is to build high level APIs to provide vendor-agonistic counters.

 ## Dependencies

 This repository requires a common C/C++ project development environment: